silvio/docker-gollum-wuki/readme.md

 Per default the running gollum is listening on port `5555`.
 It can be changed via `-e PORTNUMBER=xyz`.

-`Gollum` doesn't support pushing of commits to a "parent" repository.
+`Gollum` doesn't support pushing of commits to the `origin` repository.
 We simulate this with a simple `git pull && git push` at every `PULLNPUSHINTERVAL` seconds, if `PULLNPUSHACTIVATE` is set to `1`.
 To activate this feature set `-e PULLNPUSHINTERVAL=60 -e PULLNPUSHACTIVATE=1` as environment variable.
 This